All Episodes

 I have option A, nothing.

-Or C, thank you.
+Or C. Thank you.

-And I think I've been basically coded to always say thank you to the bus driver.
+I've been basically coded to always say thank you to the bus driver.

 Same.